habitat-sh/habitat/www/source/docs/Reference/habitat-cli.html.md

 ***

-## hab-depot
+## hab file
-Creates a new local depot for packages to be uploaded to and downloaded from.
-Most users should use the public depot for their package management.
+Subcommand for uploading files to a service group.

 **USAGE**

-    hab-depot [FLAGS] [OPTIONS] [SUBCOMMAND]
+    hab file [FLAGS] [SUBCOMMAND]

 **FLAGS**

     -h, --help    Prints help information
-    -V, --version    Prints version information

-**OPTIONS**

-    -p, --path <path>    Filepath to service storage for the Depot service

 **SUBCOMMANDS**

-    help      With no arguments it prints this message, otherwise it prints help information about other subcommands repair    Verify and repair data integrity of the package Depot start     Run a Habitat package Depot
-    view      Creates or lists views in the package Depot

-***
+    help      Prints this message or the help of the given subcommand(s) upload    Upload a file to the supervisor ring.

-## hab-origin
+## hab origin
 Subcommand that performs key maintenance for origin keys.

 **USAGE**